timothyprojectGiG/JB_Math_Textbook/src/DifEq.md

 # DIFFERENTIAL EQUATIONS - Rachel Petrik
 :::{note}
 Dr. Petrik will cover the fundamentals of differential equations.
+A JNB lab was contributed by Jakob Hildebrandt.